harshkn/harshkn.github.io/_posts/2015-11-22-background-on-classifiers.md

     > well as the efficacy of response time and self-report indicators of
     > careless responding.

+    They performed some nice simulations with injected data and generally found what you would expect -- when responses are clearly clustered (uniform random vs. true or gaussian random vs. true), it's much easier to identify careless responses than when a given respondent exhibits a mixture of behavior.
+In SurveyMan, we try to use the option of submitting early as a proxy for self-classification of the time of the changepoint when a respondent goes from being conscientious to being careless.

 We'll see if we can validate some of these contributions in simulation and work them into SurveyMan's classifier system.
+One thing I would like to note is that there was no discussion of partitioning or resampling the data for the hypothesis tests.
+There are *a lot* of hypotheses being tested in this paper.
+However, it's pitched in an exploratory way, and there aren't any strong recommendations that come out of the paper, so I am not too bothered by it.

 Note: [Gelman](http://www.stat.columbia.edu/~gelman/) [posted a response](http://andrewgelman.com/2015/11/16/just-filling-in-the-bubbles/) from [someone](http://www.uaedreform.org/collin-hitt/) who is currently looking at [the effect of non-cognitive tasks on standardized test performance](http://www.uaedreform.org/downloads/2015/07/edre-working-paper-2015-06.pdf).
 I only skimmed this paper, but standardized testing might be a good way to test the effectiveness of our classifiers in the wild.